Safely Learning Dynamical Systems: Related Work

 The problem of additionally accounting for safety constraints during system identification has recently gained attention; see, e.g.,~\citet{brunke21survey} for an excellent survey of this growing research field.
 Here, we highlight a few of the key technical tools used: Gaussian process models \citep{akametalu14safeGP,berkenkamp2015safe,berkenkamp17safeRL}, control barrier functions~\citep{cheng2019safe,taylor2020learning,luo21safenonlinear}, set invariance and uncertainty propagation~\citep{artstein2008invariance,gurriet2019invariance,koller19learning}, ``safety critics'' in reinforcement learning~\citep{zhang2020rl,bharadhwaj21safetycritics}, and backup controllers~\citep{mannucci2018safeexploration,wabersich2021safety}.

 We highlight two related works for safely learning linear dynamical systems that, similar to our work, rely on optimization formulations to ensure safety.
-The first is the work of \citet{dean19safelqr}, which uses convex programming methods to approximate the solution to a finite-time horizon linear-quadratic optimal control problem with both model uncertainty and state/action constraints.
-The feasible sets of these convex programs can be repurposed to provide inner approximations to the set of initial conditions that remain $T$-step safe (in the language of our paper).
-While the problem setting of \citet{dean19safelqr} includes both control and bounded disturbances (and is hence more general than what we consider), their inner approximations are in general conservative, as they are of the form of $\ell_\infty$-balls around some fixed center in $S^T_0$.
-In comparison, our results provide exact characterizations of the $T$-step safety sets for $T = 1,2$.
-In addition, the work in \citet{dean19safelqr} does not provide an implementable algorithm for handling the case when $T=\infty$ since the size of their convex programs grow with the horizon length $T$.
-We note that follow-up work \citep{chen2021rmpc,chen2022rmpc} provides better heuristics for constructing inner approximations to the safety regions, but again these approximations are not exact.
+The first is the work of \citet{dean19safelqr}, which uses convex programming methods to approximate the solution to a finite-time horizon linear-quadratic optimal control problem with both model uncertainty and state/action constraints. \versionii{They provide convex optimization based sufficient conditions for existence of a control law that keeps a given initial condition safe up to a certain time horizon despite uncertainty and disturbance in the dynamics.
+However, their approach requires the initial condition to be fixed and does not characterize the set of initial conditions for which there exists a control law ensuring safety (which would be the right generalization of our work to the controlled case; see Section~\ref{sec: controlled}).
+Indeed, one can check that if both the control law and the initial condition are decision variables, then the formulation of \citet{dean19safelqr} is no longer convex.
+By contrast, our work focuses on autonomous systems and characterizes the set of initial conditions that remain safe despite uncertainty in the dynamics.
+Our characterizations are \emph{exact} for time horizons $T=1$ and $T=2$ and are in state space, while the sets provided by \citet{dean19safelqr} are in control space and in general conservative.
+For $T=1$, our exact characterization of safe sets extends to cases including bounded disturbances in the dynamics and noise in the measurements (even for nonlinear systems).
+Our results for $T=1$ also extend to the problem of \emph{controlled safe learning} of linear control affine systems; see Section~\ref{sec: controlled}.} In addition, the work in \citet{dean19safelqr} does not provide an implementable algorithm for handling the case when $T=\infty$ since the size of their convex programs grow with the horizon length $T$. \versionii{Also, that work does not use information on the fly for learning dynamics, which could be necessary for safe learning (see \sectionref{sec:dim increase}).} We note that follow-up work \citep{chen2021rmpc,chen2022rmpc} provides better heuristics for constructing inner approximations to the \versionii{set of safe controls}, but again these approximations are not exact.